ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This is version 0.2.1.

+** This thing is under constant revision.
+I think the user interfaces to nsolsc, ptcsolsc, and nsold are stable, but you never know.***

 The scalar solvers and the first chapter of the notebook are done as of v0.1.2.

 Chapter 2 is under construction and I'll tag this when the solvers are done.
 I'll tag v0.2.2 when the notebook is ready.

+nsold.jl, Newton with direct linear solvers, is done.
+I am finishing the test problems now.

+The notebooks for Chapter 2 are nowhere close to done.
+The to-do list inlcudes

+0. Finishing the test problems and the solvers.
+(75% done)
+1. Getting the print book part of Chapter 2 looking the way I want.
+(75% done)
+2. Making the formatting of Chapter 1 consistent with Chapter 2.
+(25% done)
+3. Mapping the print book part of Chapter 2 to the notebook.
+(0% done)
+4. Completing the notebook part of Chapter 2.
+(10% done)
+5. Mapping the notebook part of Chapter 2 to the printbook.
+(0% done)

+If all goes well, I should post a draft of everything by late September

+Once item 0 is done I will tag v0.2.1.

 ## Scalar Equations: Chapter 1